 (26) Supervisors should be mindful of potential sanctions restrictions on research activities when recruiting new students.
-Sanctions assessments will be conducted in accordance with the Graduate School Processes.
+Sanctions assessments for HDR candidates are completed using the Sanctions compliance assessment form for Higher Degree by Research Students.

 (27) Any conditions imposed on a research activity as a result of a sanctions assessment must be adhered to.
 Changes to the individual's research activities must be evaluated for compliance with the sanctions assessment and may necessitate completion of a new assessment.